Things you might need money for

 a local cause in your community

-another event you’re organising
+another activity you’re organising

 Selling advance tickets will also help you plan for catering numbers if you decide to provide food and drink.